daniel-feldhaus/sound-and-music-portfolio/code/interpolator/README.md

 ```

 ## Execution
 Interpolator generates an output sound using an instruction file and a directory of sample audio files.
-An example instruction file can be found at [instructions.json](./instructions.json), and the default sample directory is [./demo_sounds](./demo_sounds/`).
+An example instruction file can seen in [instructions.json](./examples/instructions.json), and the default sample directory is [./demo_sounds](./demo_sounds/`).

 usage: main.py [-h] [-o OUT] [-s SOUNDS] instruction_file